 JOIN THE LAB

 We are seeking highly motivated and innovative undergraduate and graduate students and post-docs.
-We take an interdisciplinary approach, therefore individuals with engineering, computational, or neuroscience experience are welcome to contact Dr. Singer to discuss further.
-Please include a cover letter and CV or resume with your correspondence.
+We take an interdisciplinary approach, therefore individuals with engineering, computational, or neuroscience experience are welcome.
+Potential post-doctoral fellows and graduate students, please contact Dr. Singer to discuss further and be sure to include a cover letter and CV or resume with your correspondence.